Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 - With such a small downtown, expect long waits without dinner or brunch reservations

-- Often overpriced establishments due to all the tourist attractions
+- Often, establishments are overpriced due to all the tourist attractions

 📚 Old Town Temecula Mini Guide 📚